Advocate for Change

 Sharing Your Story

-Your story can be impactful.
-Stories help us connect with others and can establish common understanding.
+One way to advocate is to share your personal story.
+Your story can be impactful and can provide inspiration and motivation to others.
+Stories help us connect and can establish common understanding.

-• Sharing your story has the potential to help someone else feel less alone
+• Sharing your story is a personal decision and may be hard to do at first.
+Remember, your story has the potential to help someone else feel less alone.

 Community Organizing